petrbouchal/pragr/README.md

     object (`prg_tile()`)
 2)  Add other raster layer to a `ggplot2` object (`prg_basemap()`)

-Additionally, it provides quick access to a number of codes that identify Prague in various administrative or statistical registers.

-The basic logic of these two functions is that given a simple feature dataset, they provide the tiles or image to create the base map for those coordinates.
+The basic logic of the two core functions is that given a simple feature dataset, they provide the tiles or image to create the base map for those coordinates.